 No one wants to pay for ads that can’t be seen or to have ads placed next to inappropriate content.
 Brand safety and viewability are two strategies that help mitigate these risks.

 Brand safety refers to a set of tools and strategies that ensure your ads don’t appear in an inappropriate context or next to inappropriate content.
 Similar to how preferred lists and block lists let you filter sites, our brand safety solutions allow you to filter out specific categories of sensitive content.

 Viewability is an online advertising metric that aims to track only impressions that can be seen by users and can help optimize a campaign in-flight.

 Dynamic passback tracking

 For donation-based campaigns, we recommend going a step beyond clicks and impressions and using dynamic passback tracking.

 A dynamic passback tag allows you to track the different aspects of a conversion event—revenue, currency, order ID—and include them in your reporting.
 When the time comes around to prove ROI to your boss, dynamic passback tracking can not only help you translate the data from marketing speak to show the true revenue generated from your campaign, but it can also pinpoint which targeting tactic is performing the best.

-Note: Viewability and dynamic passback tracking are Supported Services available to our Strategic Partners or advertisers spending a minimum of $5K or more a month.
+Note: Viewability and dynamic passback tracking are Supported Solutions available to our partners or advertisers and can be implemented with the help of our Client Experience team.